sv007git/PythonRobotSelenium/README.md

 Import this project

-Install Intellibot plug-in & requirements plug-in in Pycharm ide
+Install Intellibot plug-in & requirements plug-in in Pycharm ide or Download and install https://plugins.jetbrains.com/plugin/7386-intellibot/versions/stable

 Add Chrome driver exe based on your browser version to the project